Homebrew Computer Club: Newsletter

 The Homebrew Computer Club's newsletter was one of the most influential forces in the formation of the culture of Silicon Valley.
 Created and edited by its members, it initiated the idea of the personal computer, and helped its members build the original kit computers, like the Altair.
 One such influential event was the publication of Bill Gates's "Open Letter to Hobbyists", which lambasted the early hackers of the time for violating the copyrights of commercial software programs.

 Paul Terrell, partner in Repco who was the exclusive sales rep company for MITS in Northern California, was a member of the club and would provide information at the meetings about the progress of the Altair 8800 in the factory and provide copies of the MITS Newsletter to members.
 He later started Byte Shop, an affordable computer store in Mountain View, California, and bought the first 50 Apple I Computers from Steve Jobs and Steve Wozniak after they did a demonstration of the Apple I at a meeting at SLAC.

 The first issue of the newsletter was published on March 15, 1975, and continued through several designs, ending after 21 issues in December 1977.
 The newsletter was published from a variety of addresses in the early days, but later submissions went to a P.O. box address in Mountain View, California.

 The second volume began on January 31, 1976, and included sections for A LETTER FROM MITS, CASSETTE UPDATE, TINY BASIC, MEETING FACILITIES, SOFTWARE, PROBLEMS, MEETING-1, and ALTAIR 680.

+Reunions

+There have been several reunions of the Homebrew Computer Club over the years, including a reunion of the original members on March 5, 2001 and a 30-year anniversary celebration on November 5, 2005.

+On November 11, 2013 the Computer History Museum hosted a major reunion of the club, organized by Hilda Sendyk, Lee Felsenstein, and Joel Franusic.
+Ted Nelson was keynote speaker and attendees included prominent club members such as Steve Wozniak, and John Draper.
+Draper commented that "This is amazing.
+Never have I seen so many prominent people together in my life."

+On August 1, 2025 the Computer History Museum hosted an event titled "The Homebrew Computer Club at 50" as part of the Vintage Computer Festival.
+The speakers included Lee Felsenstein, Liza Loop, Harry Garland, and Daniel Kottke.
+Participating remotely (via Zoom) were Ted Nelson, Bob Marsh, and Dan Sokol.

 In popular culture

 The club is depicted in the films Pirates of Silicon Valley (1999) and Jobs (2013), as well as in the PBS documentary series Triumph of the Nerds (1996).
-However the depiction of how the club worked was not entirely accurate.
+However, the depiction of how the club worked was not entirely accurate.